 What is the Clare Boothe Luce Scholars Program?

 The CBL Program provides exceptionally talented undergraduate scholars with meaningful computational research opportunities in the physical sciences, pure & applied mathematics, and computer science.
-Barnard’s program will, in the end, support eight outstanding students, 2-4 per year.
-Each scholar will receive myriad resources, including generous stipends for two summers (2x$4500), substantial support for summer housing, as well as a helpful stipend ($3000) to continue the work, if appropriate, during the following academic year, as much as $3000.
-Scholars and mentors receive additional funds for materials/equipment ($3000), along with monies to cover domestic travel & conferences fees ($1100).
+Each CBL Scholar will receive myriad resources, including a generous stipend for summer research ($4725), substantial support for summer housing, as well as a helpful stipend ($3000) to continue the work, if appropriate, during the following academic year, as much as $3000.
+Scholars and mentors receive additional funds for materials/equipment ($3000), along with monies to cover domestic travel & conferences fees ($1000).
 Faculty mentors, overseeing numerical, computational and/or projects involving Big Data, will furnish hands-on guidance and support throughout.